 Tea leaves are collected from older trees

-As I explained in my previous article, this year we managed to collect the fresh tea leaves from much older tea tree.
+This wild tea is made from the fresh tea leaves collected from much older tea tree.
 As a result, the base quality is improved and it gives quite different characteristic compared to the same tea we introduced in previous years.

 There is a common misconception that tea harvested from older tea trees will possess a stronger flavor compared to that from younger trees.
 However, the age of the tree does not necessarily correlate with a stronger flavor or aroma.
 In reality, tea leaves collected from older trees tend to offer a softer taste and a more distinct drinking experience.